KalaayPT/Profit-Taker-Guide/beginner/eclipse-builds.md

 This section covers generic builds for frames using Eclipse
 This includes: Volt builds, Mirage builds, Saryn builds, etc
 They are generally tailored to specific primary weapon setups
-Suggested Warframe Arcanes include : Tanker, Guardian, Avenger, Acceleration, Velocity, Vigor
+Suggested Warframe Arcanes include : Guardian, Avenger, Acceleration, Velocity
 Suggested operator Arcanes include: Elevate, Repair, Lockdown, Cloud

 This is a generic Profit-Taker build for every frame if Eclipse is subsumed.